amper5and/node-google-voice/readme.md

 ### Status Codes: GV.STATUSES
 In usual Node fashion, every callback's first argument is `error`.
 By convention, `error` is `0` or `null` for a successful request.
 Other codes indicate failure.
 The list of all codes is found in `GV.STATUSES`.
+An `error` of `0` for the `client.connect` and `client.set` methods just means that there were no errors up to the point of submitting the request to Google.
+The response from Google may have an error code in it, and can be parsed by the end user.
+See 'Google Responses' below.

+### Google Responses
+Some callbacks have a response from Google in the `body`.
+These include callbacks for `client.connect` and `client.set`.
+It is JSON data, and is typically something like:

+* `{ ok: true, data: { code: 0 } }`
+* `{ ok: false, error: 'Cannot complete call.' }`
+* `{ ok: false, data: { code: 20 } }`.
+* `{"ok":false,"error":"Can't edit text of non-voicemail call #A#####AA$$$A$$$$A$$$$A###AAA###A#A####AAA#AA","errorCode":84}`

+At this time, node-google-voice makes no attempts to parse these responses, because the string can change as Google makes changes to how Google Voice works.
+What is important to note is that there is usually a Boolean `ok` property in the JSON response.
+This is not parsed by node-google-voice at this time, so the `error` in callback may not reflect whether the request was 'approved' by Google.
+The end-user may wish to parse this response to see if `body.ok===true` in order to make final decisions on the success or failure of a request.
+Some of the examples below show how this can be done.

 ### Examples
 ##### Create a GV.Client instance